debruijn/my-odin-project/README.md

 about JavaScript, to add to my current set of languages I am proficient in.

 ### Status per path:
-1. Foundations track: 66% complete (finished HTML & CSS parts, next up starting JS)
+1. Foundations track: 87% complete (finished HTML & CSS parts, midway through the JS part)
 2. Full Stack JavaScript: to do
 3. Full Stack Ruby on Rails: to do